 Convention related materials can be picked up on site (as described below).
 We do not mail anything in advance.
 The gamemaster is responsible for other materials necessary to run the event (e.g. a board game or rpg characters).
 Any exceptions to this rule of thumb should be mentioned in your event description (e.g. “please bring 4th level characters”).

-U-Con provides our gamemasters with a Gamemaster badge.
+U-Con provides our gamemasters who run 6+ hours of gaming a Gamemaster badge.
 This badge allows access to the convention all weekend.
 Tickets for individual events may be purchased on site or during preregistration.
+Gamemasters who choose to run lass then 6 hours of gaming are welcome to submit events and Games on Demand, but they will not receive a Gamemaster badge.

 We ask each gamemaster to send us a $10 deposit (by check or PayPal).
 The purpose of the deposit is to create a commitment for the gamemaster to come to the convention as promised.
 While the GM contributes his or her creativity to the convention, we must commit some of the space we rent for each event.
 Additionally, paying attendees might want to play in the event and they come with the expectation that they will be able to, and are disappointed when they cannot.
 Therefore, gamemasters who fail to appear for their games forfeit their deposit.
 Contacting registration in advance of the convention is the best way to avoid this scenario.